Interprofessional Education & Practice Collaborative

 • Prioritizing teaching initiatives and resources to target specific leading health concerns, conditions and bridging the gap of healthcare disparities and inequities within the community.

-• Working closely with, considering advice from, and making curriculum recommendations to the COHS Faculty Assembly IPE Standing Committee
+• Working closely with, considering advice from, and making curriculum recommendations to the Susan & Henry Samueli College of Health Sciences Faculty Assembly IPEP Standing Committee.

 IPEP Collaborative Members